plasma-umass/coz/README.md

 To build Coz, just clone this repository and run `make`.
 The build system will check out other build dependencies and install them locally in the `deps` directory.

 ## Using Coz
+Using coz requires a small amount of setup, but you can jump ahead to the section on the included [sample applications](#sample-applications) in this repository if you want to try coz right away.

+To run your program with coz, you will need to build it with debug information.
+You do not need to include debug symbols in the main executable: coz uses the same procedure as `gdb` to locate debug information for stripped binaries.

+Once you have your program built with debug information, you can run it with coz using the command `coz run {coz options} --- {program name and arguments}`.
+But, to produce a useful profile you need to decide which part(s) of the application you want to speed up by specifying one or more progress points.

+### Progress Points
-Before running your program with Coz, you will need to identify one or more progress points.
-These are points in your program that you would like to happen more frequently.
-For example, in the `pbzip2` program under `benchmarks/pbzip2` we have inserted a progress point after the code that compresses a block of data.
+A progress point is a line of code in your program that you would like to execute more frequently.
+For example, we have included a version of pbzip2 with a progress point inserted just after the code that compresses a block of data.
+Coz will evaluate any hypothetical optimizations based on how they impact the rate of visits to this line of code.
+There are three ways to specify progress points in your program: end-to-end, source-level, or sampling based.

-To add a progress point, add the `COZ_PROGRESS` macro to the line you would like to execute more frequently.
-This macro is defined in `include/coz.h`.
-You can also mark transaction boundaries using the `COZ_BEGIN` and `COZ_END` macros.
-Coz will measure the average latency between these points, which allows you to evaluate potential optimizations by their impact on latency rather than throughput.
+#### End-to-End Progress Points
+If you run your program with `coz run --end-to-end --- {program name and arguments}`, coz does not require you to specify any progress points.
+Instead, it will take the full execution of the program to run a single experiment, which tests the effect of speeding up one line by a specific amount on the program's total runtime.
+Because coz is limited to a single experiment per-run, this method will take a very long time to build a useful profile.

+#### Source-Level Progress Points
+This is the preferred method of specifying progress points in your application.
+Just include `coz.h` (under the `include` directory in this repository) and add the `COZ_PROGRESS` macro to at least one line you would like to execute more frequently.

+Source-level progress points also allow you to measure the effect of optimizations on latency.
+Just mark the beginning of a transaction with the `COZ_BEGIN` macro, and the end with the `COZ_END` macro.
+When coz tests a hypothetical optimization it will report the effect of that optimization on the average latency between these two points.
+Coz can track this information with any knowledge of individual tranactions thanks to [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law).

+#### Sampling-Based Progress Points
+You can also specify progress points on the command line using the `--progress {source file}:{line number}` argument to `coz run`.
+This method uses sampling to estimate the rate of visits to the specified progress point.
+Choosing an appropriate line can be difficult because of inconsistencies in hardware performance counter results and debug information (especially for optimized executables).
+The best way to select a line is to run your program with `coz run` using the `--end-to-end` argument, then use the profile results to identify a frequency executed line

+### Processing Results
+To plot profile results, go to http://plasma-umass.github.io/coz/ and load your profile.
+This page also includes several sample profiles from PARSEC benchmarks.

+## Sample Applications
 The `benchmarks` directory in this repository includes several small benchmarks with progress points added at appropriate locations.
 To build and run one of these benchmarks with `coz`, just browse to `benchmarks/{bench name}` and type `make bench` (or `make test` for a smaller input size).
-Note that most of these applications will download large input datasets before they can be run.
 These programs may require several runs before coz has enough measurements to generate a useful profile.
-Benchmarks include several [PHOENIX](https://github.com/kozyraki/phoenix) applications and [pbzip2](http://compression.ca/pbzip2/), which are licensed separately and included with this release for convenience.

-To run an arbitrary program with Coz, just type `coz run --- <your program and arguments>` on the command line.
-You can specify profiling options befor the `---`.
-Run `coz run -h` for a description of the available options.
-By default, profiling output is appended to a file named `profile.coz` in the current directory.

-## Processing Results
-To plot profile results, go to [plasma-umass.github.io/coz/](http://plasma-umass.github.io/coz/) and load your profile.
-This page also includes several sample profiles from PARSEC benchmarks.
+Once you have profiled these programs for several minutes, go to http://plasma-umass.github.io/coz/ to load and plot your profile.

 ## License
 All source code is licensed under the GPLv2 unless otherwise indicated.
 Copyright (C) 2015 University of Massachusetts Amherst

+Sample applications include several [PHOENIX](https://github.com/kozyraki/phoenix) programs and [pbzip2](http://compression.ca/pbzip2/), which are licensed separately and included with this release for convenience.